 What’s New Aside From The Name?

 The 2019 Lincoln Nautilus SUV appears to resemble the MKC in that it receives a new face of Lincoln.
-It also gets a new grille that debuted on such cars as Continental, MKZ, and the Navigator.
+It also gets a new grille that debuted on such cars as Continental, MKZ, and the Lincoln Navigator.
 This new grille is increasingly gaining a tremendous presence on the road, and it equally suits the crossover perfectly well.

 The inbound Nautilus also gets new headlamp clusters that are entirely separated from the grille.
 Furthermore, we can find the thin LED turn signals that seem to be distinct from the main lamps.
 Lincoln has subtly reshaped the spoiler on the tailgate with a cleaner look, whereas the full-width tail lamps showcase a sophisticated design.